Boycott of premiers' meeting by Indigenous groups unfortunate, Notley says

 Saskatchewan Premier Brad Wall said he didn't understand why the groups decided to boycott the meeting and said he was disappointed they wouldn't be there.

-"Some of the three that are not here wanted specifically to have aboriginal engagement on the issue today and they've chosen not to engage," he said.
-"I don't understand it.
-I don't think it's the right call."
+He suggested that suggested that focusing too much on process might get in the way of achieving results.

-Notley said they would be talking about a report on the socio-economic status of Indigenous women and possibly touch on child-protection issues.
+"Process can be very important but at the end of the day, it's only important because we are all trying to achieve results that will improve the quality of life of Indigenous people and First Nation communities," Gallant said.

-Quebec Premier Phillippe Couillard was not at the meeting.
+Quebec Premier Phillippe Couillard was not at the meeting on Monday.
 The province was represented by Geoffrey Kelley, Quebec's minister responsible for Native Affairs.

 British Columbia's premier-designate John Horgan is skipping the premier's summit as he is being sworn-in Tuesday.